Paul Guyer: Philosophical work

 Guyer has written a dozen books on Kant and Kantian themes, and has edited and translated a number of Kant's works into English.
 In addition to his work on Kant, Guyer has published on many other figures in the history of philosophy, including Locke, Hume, Hegel, Schopenhauer.
 His works on Kant include Knowledge, Reason, and Taste: Kant's Response to Hume (Princeton University Press, 2008), and The Cambridge Companion to Kant's Critique of Pure Reason (Cambridge University Press).
 More recently, he has published Virtues of Freedom: Essays on Kant's Moral Philosophy (2016), Kant on the Rationality of Morality (2019), and Reason and Experience in Mendelssohn and Kant (2020).

 His other areas of specialty include the history of philosophy and aesthetics.
-His three-volume work A History of Modern Aesthetics was published by Cambridge University Press in February 2014.
+His three-volume work A History of Modern Aesthetics was published by Cambridge University Press in 2014.
 In 2021, Cambridge published A Philosopher Looks at Architecture.
 Guyer was President of the American Society for Aesthetics in 2011–13.
 Guyer was also President of the Eastern Division of the American Philosophical Association in 2011–12.